-Research from Black Knight shows that homeowners in the U.S. had $6.5 trillion in equity borrowing potential as of the first quarter of 2020 — an all-time high.
-Clearly there are opportunities for many homeowners to get a home equity loan, home equity line of credit (HELOC) or cash-out refinance.
+Research from Black Knight shows that homeowners in the U.S. had $6.6 trillion in equity borrowing potential in the second quarter of 2020 — an all-time high.
+Clearly, there are opportunities for many homeowners to get a home equity loan, home equity line of credit (HELOC) or cash-out refinance.
 But should you?
 And if so, how much equity should you cash out of your home?

-Here are a few things to know about applying for a home equity loan, line of credit or cash-out refinance.
-Learning about how to get equity out of your house can help you decide which of these options (if any) is right for you.
+Here are a few things to know about applying for a home equity loan, HELOC or cash-out refinance.
+Learning how to get equity out of your home can help you decide which of these options (if any) is right for you.